HYBRID CONFERENCE EXPERIENCE

 If you’re using the mobile app, remember to “refresh” it from time to time (using the circular arrow) for the latest updates.
 In order to download the mobile app, your phone must meet the minimum system requirements: iOS 11 for iPhone and 5.0 for Android.
 If you’re concerned because you have an older phone, check under Settings in your phone; the operating system will generally be listed as Version.

-OEFFA conference sessions will be held on Zoom.
+OEFFA conference online sessions will be held on Zoom.
 Be sure to have both Zoom and the conference app available on your preferred computer, phone, or other device.
 New to Zoom?
 Check out OEFFA’s conference Zoom guide.

 HOW DO I GET HELP IF I NEED IT?